sourcebots/python-lab/README.md

 = 5
 ```

-### Support "reverse polish" notation, where the operator comes after the numbers
+### Support "Reverse Polish" notation, where the operator comes after the numbers

 ```
 Available operations: